Notes on modules of finite injective dimension: Primes of finite injective dimension

-We cite \cite{wol} for basics of quasi-normal rings. \begin{proposition} Suppose that $\id_R(\fp)<\infty$ for some ${\fp}\in\Spec(R)$ of positive height.
-Then $R$ is quasi-normal. \end{proposition} \begin{proof} As Proposition \ref{nor}, the ring $R$ satisfies $(S_2)$.
-Let ${\fq}\in\Spec(R)$ be of height at most one.
-We may assume that $\fp$ in not maximal, otherwise the ring becomes regular.
-We have two possibilities i) $ \fq\subseteq \fp $ or ii) $ \fq\nsubseteq \fp $.
+\begin{proof} As in Proposition \ref{nor}, the ring $R$ satisfies $(S_2)$.
+Let $\fq\in\Spec(R)$ be of height at most one.
+We may assume that $\fp$ is not maximal; otherwise the ring is regular.
+We have two possibilities: (i) $\fq\subseteq \fp$, or (ii) $\fq\nsubseteq \fp$.